 Okonomiyaki: The Difference Between Osaka and Hiroshima style

-Okonomiyaki.
-Handily this dish is of the most instantly recognized soul foods of Osaka.
 During lunch, it is not uncommon to find long lines outside of okonomiyaki restaurants.
 At festivals, you can be sure to find plenty of happy mouths gobbling up a hand-held version.
 But the most likely place you will find Osakans eating them is at home.
 With a longer history than you might expect, okonomiyaki is without question something everyone in Osaka (and the Kansai region for that matter) truly enjoy.

 The History of Okonomiyaki